ObiOne84/django-chefs-helper/README.md

 - Simple and intuitive website navigation for easy exploration and discovery.
 - Engaging visuals showcasing the various dishes of public recipes.
 - Informative content providing an overview of application functionality and future updates.
-- Search bar, to allow user find their favourite dishes.
+- Search bar, to allow user to find their favourite dishes.
 - Easy Registration process.

 ### Registered User